wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

+   use of NSEC/NSEC3 for negative answers, we revise this recommendation.

-   of [RFC5155], it SHOULD synthesize an answer for that name using the cached deduced wildcard.
+   As long as the validating resolver can determine that a name would not exist without the wildcard match, determined according to the rules set out in Section 5.3.4 of [RFC4035] (NSEC), or in Section 8.8 of [RFC5155], it SHOULD synthesize an answer (or NODATA response) for that name using the cached deduced wildcard.
 If the corresponding wildcard record is not in the cache, it MUST fall back to send the query to the authoritative DNS servers.

 5.4.
 Consideration on TTL